magicleap/developer-portal-docs/docs/releases/release-2023-april/unity-mrtkv3-release-notes.md

 - Support for Controller
 - Support for Hand Tracking
-- Known Issues

-Other MagicLeap 2 API's that overlap with MRTK3 are not yet configured or enabled.
+Other Magic Leap 2 API's that overlap with MRTK3 are not yet configured or enabled.